“This is love, that we walk according to His commandments. This is the commandment, that as you have heard from the beginning, you should walk in it.”

 you should walk in it

-Spirituality is more than dull and dead orthodoxy; it is vital response to God’s will.
+Spirituality is more than dull and dead orthodoxy; it is a vital response to God’s will.

 Walking in the truth can be as dry as last year’s bird nest.
 Orthodoxy without “orthopraxy” can be dry as dust.
 Many churches are like this today.
 They do not experience truth; they just assert truth.
 They are sound in doctrine but sound asleep in vitality.